alekseyzimin/masurca/README.md

 # 2. Installation instructions

-To install, first download the latest distribution from ftp://ftp.genome.umd.edu/pub/MaSuRCA/ or from the github release page.
-Then untar/unzip the package MaSuRCA-X.X.X.tgz, cd to the resulting folder and run `./install.sh`.
+To install, first download the latest distribution from the github release page https://github.com/alekseyzimin/masurca/releases.Then untar/unzip the package MaSuRCA-X.X.X.tgz, cd to the resulting folder and run `./install.sh`.
 The installation script will configure and make all necessary packages.

-In the rest of this document, `/install_path` refers to a path to the directory in which `./install.sh` was run.

-You can instead clone the development tree:
+Only for developers:  you can clone the development tree, but then there are dependencies such as swig and yaggo (http://www.swig.org/ and https://github.com/gmarcais/yaggo) that must be available on the PATH:

 ```
 git clone https://github.com/alekseyzimin/masurca